 Smart brands are now looking to address their potential recruits with the same care as they do their customers, especially as UK businesses report skill and talent shortages.
 With top business leaders such as Richard Branson arguing that your people are your biggest assets it’s hard to disagree with this strategy of targeting the candidate-customer.
-(Deloitte)
+(Forbes)

-To attract and retain talent, brands need to draw on techniques which have proved successful in consumer and B2B marketing, including content marketing.
+To attract and retain talent, brands need to draw on techniques that have proved successful in consumer and B2B marketing, including content marketing.
 Just as video increases engagement with consumers on social media and email marketing, job postings with video icons are viewed 12% more than postings without, and on average there are 34% more applications with video (according to Careerbuilder).

-To give you inspiration for your own talent hunting campaigns, we’ve searched for good practice in recruitment video marketing.
+To give you inspiration for your own talent-hunting campaigns, we’ve searched for good practice in recruitment video marketing.

 Branding across channels